 9. Reinstallation may take quite a while.
 Once it’s complete, your Mac will restart and will go into set-up mode as if it were a new Mac.
 From there, you can follow the instructions on the screen to create a new admin user account and set up the MacBook the way you want it.

 If you have acquired a MacBook and the previous owner hasn’t removed their password, user accounts, or settings, you will have to factory reset it so you can create your own user account and use the Mac.
 To do that, you will need to factory reset it and delete all the data and settings.
-Follow the steps above to factory reset your MacBook without a password.
+Follow the steps in this article to factory reset your MacBook without a password.